jkriege2/TinyTIFF/README.md

 * uncompressed frames
 * one, or more samples per frame
 * data types: UINT, INT, FLOAT, 8-64bit
-* planar data organization only, for multi-sample data
+* planar and chunky data organization, for multi-sample data
+* no suppoer for palleted images
 * stripped TIFFs only, tiling is not supported

 ## Usage